realkaranvir/anote/README.md

 # Anote

 A simple python script which uses whisper and llama to help create notes.

+# Note: These instructions were written for MacOS, i'm currently making instructions for windows

 ## Installing Dependencies